-47. There may be exceptions to the general criteria set out above and these are considered on a case by case basis.

-48. If a family has been identified by their Early Help and Education Locality Team as requiring transport support in order to support their needs, it must be confirmed via the Locality Manager to the Dorset Travel team identifying the reasons and any relevant time scale.
-Where a place could be offered in the catchment or a nearer school and there would be no cost, the alternative transport should only be considered on a temporary basis for a maximum of a year.
-In all cases there will be at least termly reviews.

-49. The Education & Early Help Locality Team will liaise directly with Dorset Travel to commission transport under exceptional circumstances.

-50. Transport support may be considered where a temporary, part time timetable is agreed due to medical needs or reintegration programme.
-Evidence and the views of professionals would be required to support such cases.

-51. Transport support provided on exceptional grounds will normally cease if a family move to an area served by a school with places available in the relevant year group.
+- 44. There may be exceptions to the general criteria set out above and these are considered on a case-by-case basis. - Where a place could be offered in the catchment or a nearer school and there would be no cost, the alternative transport should only be considered on a temporary basis.
+The need for this provision will be reviewed by the Locality Team. - 46.
+The Locality & Inclusion Team and/or the School Admissions Team will liaise directly with Dorset Travel to commission transport under exceptional circumstances. - 47.
+Travel assistance may be considered where a temporary, part time timetable is agreed due to medical needs or reintegration programme.
+Evidence and the views of professionals would be required to support such cases. - 48.
+Travel assistance provided on exceptional grounds will normally cease if a family move to an area served by a school with places available in the relevant year group. - 49.
+Any request for Exceptional Circumstances will be signed off by the Service Manager Learning and Belonging,